Where the IMF Gets Its Money

 Most resources for IMF loans are provided by member countries, primarily through their payment of quotas.
-Borrowing provides a temporary supplement to quota resources and has played a critical role in enabling the Fund to meet members’ needs for financial support during the global economic crisis.
+Multilateral and bilateral borrowing work as a second and third line of defense by providing a temporary supplement to quota resources.
+These temporary resources played a critical role in enabling the IMF to provide exceptional financial support to its member countries during the global economic crisis.
 Concessional lending and debt relief for low-income countries are financed through separate contribution-based trust funds.

 The quota system

 Each member of the IMF is assigned a quota, based broadly on its relative size in the world economy.
 This determines its maximum contribution to the IMF’s financial resources.
 On joining the IMF, a country normally pays up to one-quarter of its quota in the form of widely accepted foreign currencies (such as the U.S. dollar, euro, the Chinese renminbi, yen, or pound sterling) or Special Drawing Rights (SDRs).
 The remaining three-quarters are paid in the country’s own currency.